 Who we are and what we do?

-- Undertake case specific monitoring based on recommendations from the pre-market risk assessment.
+- Undertake case specific monitoring and research based on recommendations from the pre-market risk assessment.

 - Undertake focused research and provide scientific analysis and synthesis of information that will contribute to the development of a scientifically sound monitoring programme for the impacts of GMOs on biodiversity.

-- Review and prodive guidlines on industry based monitoring protocols aligned to their release permits.
+- Review, provide guidance and support on industry based monitoring protocols aligned to their general release permit conditions.

-- Build capacity, were necessary, for GMO monitoring and research among South African scientists and students.
+- Build capacity for GMO monitoring and research among South African scientists and students.